starship/starship/docs/config/README.md

 ## Jobs

 The `jobs` module shows the current number of jobs running.
-The module will be shown only if there is more than 0 jobs running.
+The module will be shown only if there are background jobs running.
 The module will show the number of jobs running if there is more than 1 job, or more than the `threshold` config value, if it exists.